zeissmicroscopy/ZEN_Python_OAD_workshop/workshop/apeer_module_example/README.md

 ### How to trigger a build

-Triggering a build of your module on APEER is quite simple.
+Triggering a build of your module on arivis Cloud is quite simple.
 You just have to push some code on the master branch of your repository.

 ### Where do I see my build result